UpstageAI/dataverse/README.md

 ## 🌌 Acknowledgements

 Dataverse is an open-source project orchestrated by the **Data-Centric LLM Team** at `Upstage`, designed as an ecosystem for LLM data.
-Launched in December 2023, this initiative stands at the forefront of advancing data handling in the realm of large language models (LLMs).
+Launched in March 2024, this initiative stands at the forefront of advancing data handling in the realm of large language models (LLMs).

 ## 🌌 License
 Dataverse is completely freely-accessible open-source and licensed under the MIT license.